 The Sessions in this document support two architecture alternatives specified in Deliverable D4.1 [2] - Alternative 1 and Alternative 2, unless otherwise mentioned.
-Deliverable D4.1 described in brief also a third alternative, which is considered an implementation option derived from Alternative 1.
+Deliverable D4.1 describes in brief also a third alternative, which is considered an implementation option derived from Alternative 1.
 Hence, the present document focuses on Alternative 1 and Alternative 2.

 The following sessions are described in this document: A session in the 3GPP domain of 5GS is established after the UE registers to the core network.
-5G-Xcast solution enhances the session to support exchange of multicast packet data units through the 5GS by modifying PDU session modification procedure.
-Another session is for point-tomultipoint services.
-It is established in the 3GPP domain of 5GS upon the desire and readiness of content provider to deliver content in certain geographical areas covered by access networks.
+5G-Xcast solution enhances the session to support exchange of multicast packet data units through the 5GS by modifying the PDU session modification procedure.
+Another session is for pointto-multipoint services.
+It is established in the 3GPP domain of 5GS upon the desire and readiness of content providers to deliver content in certain geographical areas covered by access networks.
 Another session is the Public Warning Systems (PW) session.
 It is similar to the session for point-to-multipoint services.
-Then, a multicast ABR (mABR) session, which establishment is triggered based on configuration and analytics, is above the 3GPP domain.
+Then, a multicast ABR (mABR) session, which establishment is triggered based on configuration and analytics, is outside the 3GPP domain.
 A multilink-enhanced session comes next.
-It is above the 3GPP domain and uses combinations of the 5G ML, the 5G UC and the fixed network connection are used to enhance service continuity and performance for seamless transition when moving between coverage areas of ML service or enhance mobility within the 5G network.
+It is outside the 3GPP domain and uses combinations of the 5G ML, the 5G UC and the fixed network connection and are used to enhance service continuity and performance for seamless transition when moving between coverage areas of ML service or enhance mobility within the 5G network.
+The sessions of MC/BC in IoT, in C-V2X automotive and in MCC are then analysed and their basic call flows described.
 Finally, is the of terrestrial broadcast session where the network is designed to support only broadcast without a return channel, is regarded as a special case of the point-to-multipoint services.
-The specific details of this terrestrial broadcast session will be detailed in a separate 5G-Xcast document that will be published at a later stage.
+The specific details of this terrestrial broadcast session will be detailed in a separate 5G-Xcast document that is published separately (see Deliverable D-something [38].